RobinReinecke/P2P-Chat/README.md

 # P2P Chat
 A Peer-to-Peer Chat written in C++ for my computer science studies.
 The specialty of this implementation is the NetworkManager, which is fully relying on POSIX.
 This means it does not need any networking library like Boost.
+Further every network communication is RSA e2e-encrypted.
+Personal and group messages are AES encryted.
-Only dependencies are [nlohmann_json](https://github.com/nlohmann/json) and [cxxopts](https://github.com/jarro2783/cxxopts) to simplify the remaining implementation.
+Only external dependencies are [nlohmann_json](https://github.com/nlohmann/json) and [cxxopts](https://github.com/jarro2783/cxxopts) to simplify the remaining implementation.

 ### Install Dependencies
 The graphviz library is used to generate a png of the current network topology.